UV Visible Spectroscopy | Its Principle, Method and Applications

 Light is electromagnetic radiation which is made up of discrete particles called photons.

-This light has two characters as wavelength and frequency.
+This light has two characteristics wavelength and frequency.

-In short, the wavelength is the distance between two crests or troughs while frequency is the number of wavelength units passing through a unit time.
+In short, the wavelength is the distance between two crests or troughs, while frequency is the number of wavelength units passing through a unit of time.

 Natural light is a combination of many spectra.
-These spectra are the light rays of different wavelengths and frequency.
+These spectra are the light rays of different wavelengths and frequencies.

-The spectra used in spectroscopy vary from ultra-violet, visible, infrared ranges.
+The spectra used in spectroscopy vary from ultraviolet, visible, and infrared ranges.
 The wavelength range for the three spectra is 0-400, 400-700, and above.

-When a light rays fall on a compound, it gets absorbed to a certain extent, and remaining is reflected.
+When light rays fall on a compound, it gets absorbed to a certain extent, and the remaining is reflected.
 The wavelength of absorbed light is specific to the material taken.

-Spectroscopy is extended to study the substance based on their characteristic absorbance of the above three spectra.
+Spectroscopy is extended to study the substance based on the characteristic absorbance of the above three spectra.

 Similarly, at a given wavelength, the intensity of light absorbed is depended on the concentration (quantity) of the substance.